fatemetardasti96/leitner-hackathon/README.md

 # Skill Lernkarte

+You can create audio flashcards with "Lernkarte *MAGENTA* skill" and review them till mastery and watch your progress!

 Create Learning Card with saying "Erstellen Sie die Lernkarte"

 And review them with saying "Fragen Sie mich zum Thema Geschichte"